 Dr Stéphane Baudouin

-Our work focuses on the identification of molecular pathways and neuronal networks involved in the development of social skills, and their breakdown in pathological conditions.
-We use a combination of genetic, behavioural, molecular and imaging methods in wild type and genetic mouse models carrying mutations associated with different pathological conditions, in particular autism or schizophrenia.
+My work focuses on the identification of molecular pathways and neuronal networks involved in the development of social skills, and their breakdown in pathological conditions.
+In my laboratory we use a combination of genetic, behavioural, molecular and imaging methods in wild type and genetic mouse models carrying mutations associated with different pathological conditions, in particular autism or schizophrenia.

 Neuroscience News (http://neurosciencenews.com/housing-behavior-autism-7207/)